-Reason Code Situations to Select Reason superseded The Subscriber has requested that their Certificate be revoked for this reason, or The Apple Public CA: obtains reasonable evidence that the validation of domain authorization or control for any FQDN, IP address, or email address in the Certificate should not be relied upon, orascertains the Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6becomes aware of compliance reasons such as the Certificate does not comply with an Application Software Supplier's policy, the CA/Browser Forum's Baseline Requirements, or this CPS. cessationOfOperation The Subscriber has requested that their Certificate be revoked for this reason, or The Apple Public CA is made aware of: any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name),the endpoint/website/email address with the Certificate is shut down prior to the expiration of the Certificate, orthe Subscriber no longer owns, is authorized to use, or controls one or more of the Domain Name(s) in the Certificate. affiliationChanged The Apple Public CA has replaced the Certificate due to changes in the Certificate's subject information (For example the name of the organization or jurisdiction has changed) and has not replaced the Certificate for the other reasons: keyCompromise, superseded, cessationOfOperation, or privilegeWithdrawn. keyCompromise The Subscriber has requested that their certificate be revoked for this reason; or The Apple Public CA: obtains verifiable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a key compromise (See Section 4.9.12),is made aware of a demonstrated or proven method that exposes the Private Key to compromise,is made aware of clear evidence that the specific method used to generate the Private Key was flawed, oris made aware of a demonstrated or proven method that can easily compute the Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/TLSkeys)
+Reason Code RFC 5280 reasonCode Value Situations to Select Reason superseded 4 The Subscriber has requested that their Certificate be revoked for this reason, or The Apple Public CA: obtains reasonable evidence that the validation of domain authorization or control for any FQDN, IP address, or email address in the Certificate should not be relied upon, orascertains the Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6becomes aware of compliance reasons such as the Certificate does not comply with an Application Software Supplier's policy, the CA/Browser Forum's Baseline Requirements, or this CPS. cessationOfOperation 5 The Subscriber has requested that their Certificate be revoked for this reason, or The Apple Public CA is made aware of: any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name),the endpoint/website/email address with the Certificate is shut down prior to the expiration of the Certificate, orthe Subscriber no longer owns, is authorized to use, or controls one or more of the Domain Name(s) in the Certificate. priviledgeWithdrawn 9 The Apple Public CA: obtains evidence that the Certificate was misused,is made aware that the Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use,is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN,is made aware of a material change in the information contained in the Certificate,determines or is made aware that any of the information appearing in the Certificate is inaccurate, oris made aware that the original Certificate Application was not authorized and that the Subscriber does not retroactively grant authorization.